data <- readRDS(

 Fit-for-purpose measures

-We already evaluated whether the synthetic data looked plausible, by checking that the variables were strictly positive, and that the relationship for bmi was preserved in the synthetic data.
-We now go one step further, and compare the marginal distributions of the variables in the synthetic data with the corresponding variables in the observed data.
+We already evaluated whether the synthetic data looked plausible, and noticed that our synthetic data had some impossible negative values and fixed the relationship between hgt and wgt for the bmi variable in the synthetic data.
+We now go one step further, and compare the entire marginal distributions of the variables in the synthetic data with the corresponding variables in the observed data.

 1. Compare descriptive statistics from syn_passive with descriptive statistics we calculated in the observed data.
 What do you see?